 Just like muscle mass, our metabolic rate isn’t affected much by age at all.
 It’s mostly inactivity and loss of fat-free mass, notably muscle mass, that slow down our metabolic rate as we get older.
 Between 20 and 60 years old, our metabolic rate is completely unaffected by age if we adjust for fat-free mass.
 After age 60, our metabolism starts slowing down, but the decline doesn’t tend to get worse than 20%, so you can absolutely still lose fat.
 You just have to eat a bit less to get the same fat loss.

 It’s never too late to start lifting and always too early to stop.
-While competing with the best of the best in the world may not be realistic anymore after your mid 40s, you can always stay lean and you can likely retain the majority of your muscle mass all the way into your 80s.
+While competing with the best of the best in the world may not be realistic anymore after your mid 40s, you can always stay lean and you can likely retain the majority of your muscle mass all the way into your 80s, especially with hormone replacement therapy.
 Exercise is truly a panacea.
 We evolved to run, hunt, travel, dance, live.
 Give your body what it needs, stay lean and fit, and it will serve you for many decades for a long and muscular life.

 Then get our free mini-course on muscle building, fat loss and strength.